- Betting Sites

 As a big company with lots of important information to hand, they were always going to become targets for fraudsters and phishing scam specialists and you will see this happen on a regular basis.
 Whether you're betting with PayPal or just using it for online shopping, you're likely to receive a dodgy phishing email at some point.
 Luckily, your email spam filter should catch it, though.

 As with any company, you need to make sure that any emails, texts or communications are from the official PayPal accounts and nowhere else - they'll never ask you for any important account information via email so there's no need to give it.
 This is the case whether you use Paypal for betting sites or just for online shopping and subscriptions, though.

 Likewise, neither will an online gambling site - don't give any information if you don't think it's right to and contact the company customer service directly if you want to clarify anything.

-In our opinion, this is by far one of the best payment methods to use for sports betting but if you're looking to have multiple options then there are plenty of alternatives to online betting with PayPal bookies.
+In our opinion, this is by far the best payment method for betting sites but if you're looking to have multiple options then there are plenty of alternatives to online betting with PayPal bookies.